RenardDesNeiges/EpidemicsSimulator/readme.md

 # Artificial Neural Networks : Epidemic Control Project

-Building a reinforcement learning environment for training epidemic mitigation policy.
+Building a reinforcement learning environment for training epidemic mitigation policies.
 (Presumably using Q-learning.)

 ## Model design:
 Model the epidemic dynamics on a graph representing cities and social-groups with the following per-node dynamics (for city $i \in [m]$ for $m$ cities):